kevin-lee/logger-f/docs/getting-started.md

 ```

 ## Why
-If you use some effect library like [Cats Effect](https://typelevel.org/cats-effect) or [Scalaz Effect](https://scalaz.github.io) and tagless final, you may have inconvenience in logging.
+If you code tagless final and use some effect library like [Cats Effect](https://typelevel.org/cats-effect) or [Monix](https://monix.io) or [Scalaz Effect](https://scalaz.github.io), you may have inconvenience in logging.

 What inconvenience?
 I can just log with `flatMap` like.
 ```scala